-Danville officials say the drinking water is safe even though coal ash surfaced Wednesday in the Dan River.
+Danville now has an attorney over the coal ash spill in the Dan River.